-Steph has more than five years of industry experience in software testing and systems integration.
-As a former engineer at General Dynamics, Steph has substantial experience in combat systems weapon and sensor software development by integrating air/surface radars, guided missile systems, surface gun systems, and electronic weaponry detection systems.
-She spent significant time at sea, conducting software testing for the United States Navy.
-While working at Verizon Telematics, Steph designed OBD device software.
+With more than five years industry experience as an engineer at General Dynamics, Steph is familiar with combat systems weapon and sensor software development and OBD devices.
+She integrated air/surface radars, guided missile systems, surface gun systems, and electronic weaponry detection systems aboard U.S. Navy ships.

-Steph actively supports veterans of the United States Armed Forces through pro bono initiatives.
-She represents veterans appealing discharge characterizations and disability benefit decisions before the United States Department of Veterans Affairs.
+Steph also actively represents United States Armed Forces veterans through pro bono initiatives.
+She has handled discharge characterization and disability benefit decision appeals before the United States Department of Veterans Affairs.

 PTAB Bar Association Law Journal: Post-AIT Review of Real Party in Interest Decisions, PTAB Litigation Blog